braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 #### Property details

-- The behavior for `dispatch_id` differs between Canvas and campaigns because Braze treats Canvas steps (except for entry steps, which can be scheduled) as triggered events, even when they are "scheduled".
+- The behavior for `dispatch_id` differs between Canvas and campaigns because Braze treats Canvas steps (except for entry steps, which can be scheduled) as triggered events, even when they are scheduled.
 Learn more about [dispatch ID behavior]({{site.baseurl}}/help/help_articles/data/dispatch_id/).
 - `message_extras` allow you to annotate your send events with dynamic data from Connected Content, custom attributes (such as language, country), and Canvas entry properties.
 Refer to [Message extras]({{site.baseurl}}/message_extras_tag/) to learn more.
 {% endapi %}